 When the youth achieves goals as part of their case plan, the JPC acknowledges and supports these successes.
 If a youth is not following the court order, the JPC generally works with the youth and family to identify and reduce the barriers to success.
 The JPC may be required to bring the youth back to court and ask the court to review the case and possibly sanction the youth for not following the court order.

-Contact information for the field probation offices:
+Directions and Contact information for the field probation offices:

 If a youth is charged with a sex offense, a Sex Offender JPC conducts the intake and risk/needs assessment.
 Some first-time sex offenders may be eligible for the Special Sexual Offender Disposition Alternative (SSODA).
 Similar to the process with Community Supervision, youth facing sex offense charges will have one JPC during their initial contact with the court and then will be transferred to the Community Supervision unit closest to their home once the case has gone to disposition.